 - Ask!
 You need to ask

-- The power of network grows exponentially
+- The power of networks grows exponentially

 - To get: give

-Smarts, talent and resources all matter.
+Smarts, talent, and resources all matter.
 But they still won’t do much by themselves without good people around you.

 Business is a human enterprise.